Daughter Of A Numbers Runner Witnessed An Underground Economy In Action

 GROSS: How did that affect your opinion of burning and looting as a response to injustice or police violence?

-DAVIS: It saddens me because, of course, it always ends up destroying our own communities.
-And yet I completely understand it.
-It's just unbelievable, pent-up frustration.
-And people have said, oh, but why do you ruin your own community?
-That's where you are.
-That's where you are.
-So, you know, sort of, like, that frustration manifests itself right there where you are.
+DAVIS: It saddens me because, of course, it always ends up destroying our own communities, and yet I completely understand it; it's just unbelievable, pent-up frustration.
 And to be clear, not all of these communities, even when they are black communities, are actually sort of, you know, supportive of black life.
 A lot of these - my own community had a lot of businesses that were not black-owned.
 And even before the riots, it was apparent who was respectful of us and who wasn't, even though they were all taking our dollars.
 So I think all of that feeds into a sense of rage that you feel when something, you know, combusts finally and allows you to express it.

+GROSS: Well, let me reintroduce you here.
+If you're just joining us, my guest is Bridgett Davis.
+Her new book is a memoir about growing up in Detroit, where her mother ran the numbers and had a very successful business as a numbers runner and banker.
+And the memoir is called "The World According To Fannie Davis" - Fannie Davis being Bridgett's mother.
+We'll be right back after we take a short break.
+This is FRESH AIR.

 GROSS: And that changed in 1977 when it became a daily lottery?

-DAVIS: Then it all changed in 1977.
+DAVIS: Ah, then it all changed in 1977.
 And I am convinced that the Michigan State Lottery Commission finally got around to their goal, which was to be in direct competition with the numbers.
-It just took five years. (laughter).
+It just took five years.

 GROSS: How did your mother manage to stay afloat while competing with the official daily lottery?